tabasano/wavseq/tutorial_smml.md

 ## page
-;; then seperate pages by three or longer one line '/'.
+;; then separate pages by three or longer one line '/'.
 ;; but this command do not adjust time potisions. it simply resets track number increment.

 ```